adnanq2004/APCSFinalProject/README.md

 [Adnan] Adjusted player and enemy speed and edited some text on the death screen.
 Also updated the UML Diagram.

 June 4, 2021
-[Adnan AND Eric] Worked together to design 2nd level for pacman, and also draw ideas for new enemy type.
+[Adnan AND Eric] Worked together to design 2nd level for pacman, and also draw ideas for new map traps.
+[Adnan] Imported the map to make sure it worked properly

+June 5, 2021
+[Eric] Worked on designing the boss, however certain things started to break the entire game.
+I will have to think of a different approach to make "uninhabitable" ground.